The Longer View: Labour and the unions

 A rocky relationship

-As the Labour Party reflects on another crushing electoral defeat, its once sacred and symbiotic relationship with the trade unions is again under scrutiny.
+The Labour Party's once sacred and symbiotic relationship with the trade unions is again under scrutiny.

 The power struggle between the political party and the unions has shaped the labour movement over the last century.
 Old ties look set to loosen further as Labour seek a new path to electoral success in the 21st Century.